 Mason’s COVID Testing

-Due to the ongoing risk of COVID-19 transmission and illness, Mason strongly encourages all students, faculty, and staff (vaccinated and unvaccinated) to participate in routine COVID testing.
-Some students may be required to participate in testing on a routine basis.
+Due to the ongoing risk of COVID-19 transmission and illness, Mason strongly encourages all students, faculty, and staff (vaccinated and unvaccinated) to participate in routine optional COVID testing.
+Symptomatic students are required to receive a diagnostic test at Student Health Services.

 Diagnostic Testing (Testing While You Have Symptoms)